Ümit Yılbar

-Ümit Yılbar (1966, Kadıköy, Istanbul - 25 September 1993, Bağgöze, Siirt) was a Turkish musician and guitarist.
-Yılbar, one of the guitarists of Pentagram, one of Turkey's famous heavy metal bands, voluntarily became a commando while performing his military service as a sub-lieutenant, and died at the age of 27 during a conflict with the PKK in an operation he participated in on 25 September 1993.
+Ümit Yılbar (1966, Kadıköy, Istanbul – 25 September 1993, Bağgöze, Siirt) was a Turkish musician and guitarist.
+Yılbar, one of the guitarists of Mezarkabul (known as Pentagram in Turkey), one of Turkey's famous heavy metal bands, voluntarily became a commando while performing his military service as a sub-lieutenant, and died at the age of 27 during a conflict with the PKK in an operation he participated in on 25 September 1993.
 His body is in Edirnekapı Martyrdom.

-In memory of Yılbar, who was also the guitar teacher of Gökhan Özoğuz from the Athena, Athena band dedicated the album One Last Breath and Pentagram band dedicated the song Fly Forever from their second album Trail Blazer to him.
+In memory of Yılbar, who was also the guitar teacher of Gökhan Özoğuz from the Athena, Athena band dedicated the album One Last Breath and Pentagram band dedicated the song "Fly Forever" from their second album Trail Blazer to him.
 A street was named after him in Kadıköy, where he was born and raised, to keep his memory alive.

-A poem that Ümit Yılbar wrote 11 days before his martyrdom is still remembered.
-Here are the words of the poem written by Yılbar: